planetfederal/workshops/tutorials/lidarkml/src/index.rst

 * translate, rescale and reproject the points
 * generate a grid from points
 * calculate the bounds of a point collection
-* crack a big collection of points into smaller coherent "tiles"
+* crack a big collection of points into smaller coherent "patches"
 * add color to points from an external raster image

-We are going to build up a "pipeline" to read our LAZ file, crack the collection into smaller 400-point tiles, and then write the data into our `lidar` database.
+We are going to build up a "pipeline" to read our LAZ file, crack the collection into smaller 400-point patches, and then write the data into our `lidar` database.

 .. image:: ./img/pdal_flow.jpg
   :class: inline